-- During the highest activity levels (working hours on working days): - When the wind is from the SoCAB, the Landfill and Community monitors measure similar concentrations of PM10.
-In Year 10, when the wind is from the SoCAB, the Landfill monitor measures higher concentrations of PM10 than the Community monitor. - \circ When the wind is from the SoCAB, the median concentration of PM10 at the Community site is approximately three times higher than when the wind is from the landfill.
-In Year 10, the same pattern is present; however, the difference in median concentration of PM10 at the Community site is nearly double than when wind is from the landfill. - When wind is from the landfill, the median PM10 concentration at the Community site is one-third of that measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant; they remain mostly localized to the landfill.
-This is true when investigating PM10 concentrations over the entire ten year period and Year 10 only. - On working days the median concentration of PM10 at the Community site is slightly higher than on non-working days when the wind is from the landfill and SoCAB (over the entire ten year period and Year 10 only).
-This pattern is similar to median PM10 concentrations at the regional sites (Burbank and Los Angeles) for working and non-working days/hours, suggesting an influence of regional day-of-week and working hours concentration patterns on the Community site. - During non-working hours on working days: - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the landfill.
-This is true when investigating PM10 concentrations over the entire ten year period and Year 10 only. - When the wind is from the landfill over the course of the ten year monitoring period, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, and the Community monitor is characterized by lower concentrations than the Landfill monitor, illustrating a localized landfill contribution during times of low activity (nighttime) at the Landfill site. - In Year 10, when the wind is from the landfill, PM10 concentrations at the landfill monitoring site are similar to when the wind is from the SoCAB, suggesting an increase in landfill activity (as discussed in previous sections of this report).
-Nevertheless, PM10 concentrations measured at the Community monitor remain lower than the Landfill monitor whether wind is from the landfill or SoCAB. - During the lowest activity levels: - Median ambient concentrations of PM10 are lower on non-working days versus working days, but the extent of the decrease is influenced by wind direction.
-At the Landfill site, median ambient PM10 concentrations in daytime (working hours) showed a greater proportional decrease on non-working days when wind direction was from the landfill than on non-working days when wind came from
+- During the highest activity levels (working hours on working days): - When the wind is from the SoCAB, the Landfill and Community monitors typically measure similar concentrations of PM10.
+In Year 12, when the wind is from the SoCAB, the Landfill monitor measures higher concentrations of PM10 than the Community monitor. - At the Community site, the median concentration of PM10 when the wind is from the SoCAB is typically more than two times higher than when the wind is from the landfill.
+In Year 12, the same pattern is present; however, the median concentration of PM10 at the Community site is approximately 1.4 times higher when wind is from SoCAB than when wind is from the landfill. - When wind is from the landfill, the median PM10 concentration at the Community site is approximately one-third of that measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill.
+This is true when investigating PM10 concentrations over the entire 12-year period.
+In Year 12, the median PM10 concentration at the Community site is less than one-third of that measured at the landfill itself. - At the Community site, the median concentration of PM10 on working days is slightly higher than that on non-working days when the wind is from either the landfill or the SoCAB (over the entire 12-year period).
+This pattern is similar to median PM10 concentrations at the regional sites (Burbank and Los Angeles) for working and non-working days/hours, suggesting an influence of regional day-of-week and working hours' concentration patterns on the Community site. - During non-working hours on working days: - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the landfill.
+This is true when investigating PM10 concentrations over the entire 12-year period and for Year 12 only. - When the wind is from the landfill over the course of the 12-year monitoring period, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, with the Community monitor characterized by lower concentrations than the Landfill monitor.
+This pattern illustrates a localized landfill contribution during times of low activity (nighttime) at the Landfill site. - In Year 12, when the wind is from the landfill, PM10 concentrations at the Landfill monitoring site are similar to when the wind is from the SoCAB, suggesting an increase in landfill activity (as discussed in previous sections of this report).
+Nevertheless, PM10 concentrations measured at the Community monitor remain lower than the Landfill monitor whether wind is from the landfill or SoCAB.

-- the SoCAB, reflecting the larger regional PM{10} influence of the SoCAB on non-working days. - At the Community site, median ambient PM10 concentrations in daytime (working hours) showed a lesser proportional decrease on non-working days versus working days and wind direction was less of a factor.
+- During the lowest activity levels: - The median PM10 concentrations are lower on non-working days versus working days, but the extent of the difference is influenced by wind direction.
+At the Landfill site, the median PM10 concentrations in daytime (working hours) showed a greater proportional decrease on non-working days when wind direction was from the landfill than on non-working days when wind came from the SoCAB, reflecting the larger regional PM10 influence of the SoCAB on non-working days. - At the Community site, the median PM10 concentrations in daytime (working hours) showed a lesser proportional decrease on non-working days versus working days and wind direction was less of a factor.
 Furthermore, lower PM10 concentrations during non-working days versus working days at the Community coincide with work day/non-work day PM10 concentrations patterns at the regional sites (Burbank and Los Angeles).